 The Labour Party has always been about people.
 It was formed to give ordinary people a voice and has sought power in order to improve their lives.
 The fruits of this work have changed Britain for the better, through the most progressive governments in our country’s history.

-Ours is a proud history, with achievements – from the NHS to the welfare state – that have made a lasting difference to the lives of people across our country.
-Over the past century, we have been the Party of the many, not the few.
+Ours is a proud history, with achievements – from the NHS to the minimum wage– that have made a lasting difference to the lives of people across our country.

 A new Party for a new century